stevenwalton/.dotfiles/Notes/README.md

     </li>
     <li>
         <a href="osx.md">osx.md</a>:
-			 Don't let Apple prevent you from being a power user!
+			 Don't let Apple stop you from being a power user!
     </li>
     <li>
         <a href="phones.md">phones.md</a>: